 This is why benchmarking failure rate alone can create a false sense of security.

-For example, Hoxhunt data shows that with continuous behavior-focused phishing training, organizations often see failure rates fall dramatically over time - dropping from double-digit levels to roughly 3–4% within the first year while reporting behavior improves at the same time.
+For example, the Hoxhunt Phishing Trends Report 2026 shows that with continuous behavior-focused phishing training, failure rates fall from around 20% to 3.4% within the first year, while reporting behavior improves at the same time.

 The chart below illustrates this behavioral improvement over time.